 In the pilot light tube, dirt or soot buildup may result in a weak flame or even the failure to light the pilot light.
 If you observe a faint, flickering yellow light emerging from your pilot burner instead of an intense, blue flame that rises no higher than a half-inch, you most likely have a filthy pilot burner.

-When the pilot tube has cooled, you may carefully use a needle to clean it to eliminate clogs, but if problems continue, contact a licensed plumber.
+When the pilot tube has cooled, you may carefully clean it with a needle to eliminate clogs, but if problems continue, contact a licensed plumber.

 My water heater keeps turning off; what did I do wrong?
 Your gas water heater will turn off if the gas valve or its inner components get broken, cutting off the gas supply to the pilot light or burners.

-The gas valve in your water heater is most likely the issue if you’ve ruled out problems with your pilot light or thermocouple.
-The best person to repair or replace the gas valve is your plumber.
+If you’ve ruled out problems with your pilot light or thermocouple, the gas valve in your water heater is most likely the issue.
+Your plumber is the best person to repair or replace the gas valve.

-If you ever smell natural gas from your water heater, immediately leave your house, shut off the gas, and contact your gas provider for emergency help.
+If you ever smell natural gas from your water heater, leave your house immediately, shut off the gas, and contact your gas provider for emergency help.

 What is a Pilot Light Heater?